-There is always something going on in Hong Kong and expats who move to the Fragrant Harbour will be able to watch and join in on a host of festivities throughout the year.
+There is always something going on in Hong Kong and expats who move to the Fragrant Harbour will be able to join in on a host of festivities throughout the year.

 From traditional Chinese festivals to Western holidays such as Halloween, East and West live side by side in Hong Kong.
 It is worth noting that most traditional cultural events take place according to the Chinese lunar calendar, but equivalent dates on the Gregorian calendar can be easily found online.

-Hong Kong prides itself on blending cultures and bringing traditions into the future – there's no better way to see this in action than watching a magnificent display of fireworks explode and shower colour down on Hong Kong's glistening skyscrapers.
+Hong Kong prides itself on blending cultures and bringing traditions into the future, and there's no better way to see this in action than watching a magnificent display of fireworks explode and shower down on Hong Kong's glistening skyscrapers.

 Annual events in Hong Kong

 Chinese New Year (January/February)

 Hong Kong certainly knows how to usher in the Chinese New Year with a bang.
 Expats can join in the revelry by hanging decorations on their front doors, and enjoying the street parades and lavish parties.
 The glittering night parade and the fireworks display finale are not to be missed.

 Hong Kong Sevens (March/April)

 A must for any expat who comes from a rugby-playing nation, the Hong Kong Sevens is one of the world's premier rugby tournaments.
 Rugby fanatics are sure to enjoy the vibey atmosphere in the stands where the music and beer keep the energy in the crowd alive.

 In a celebration of Hong Kong's rich maritime history, crowds of locals flock to temples across the islands to ask the Goddess of the Sea, Tin Hau, for plentiful catches, safety and good weather.
 The festival is perhaps best witnessed in the region's coastal villages, where attendees can enjoy colourful boat processions and feast on some delicious traditional fare.